abc1199281/SW_InterviewPrep/1_DataStructure/ch3_StackAndQueue/3_2_Stack.md

     - For detail, please see ([deque](../2_Containers/deque/deque.md))

 ## 5. Alternative
-- Insertion & Deletion dominates
+- When insertion & deletion dominates, alternatives are listed as follow.

 Structure |**Time**| | | | | | | |**Space**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: